department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="public-health-service-officer">Commissioned officer of the Public Health Service</button>
 <div id="public-health-service-officer" class="usa-accordion-content">

 The officer must have served on full-time duty on or after July 29, 1945.
-If their service is considered active duty for training, he or she must have been disabled or died from a disease or injury caused or made worse by their service.
+If their service is considered active duty for training, he or she must have become disabled or died from a disease or injury caused or made worse by their service.

 The officer performed full-time duty prior to July 29, 1945: